Adwait-Borate/CSV-Converter/README.md

    Question: What is Express.js?
    Answer: Express.js is a web application framework for Node.js.

-   Question: What is Anki?
+   Question: What is Typescript?
-   Answer: Anki is a flashcard program that utilizes spaced repetition.
+   Answer: TypeScript is a programming lang.
    ```

 2. Enter a filename for your CSV file (default: `flashcards.csv`)